Trantiator/predict_catalog_retail/Aim.md

 </p>

 <p>
-This will require analysing the historical customer data to determine predictor variables and then use them to build a linear regression model to determine the probability of incremental sales if the catalogs are sent to the 250 new customers the company has newly procured.
+This will require analysis of the historical customer data to determine predictor variables and then use them to build a linear regression model to determine the probability of incremental sales if the catalogs are sent to the 250 new customers the company has newly procured.
 </p>